luispan26/cirrus-frontend/README.md

 Login and a dashboard were explicitly deferred to be tackled after this conversion — see the open questions from that conversation (auth strategy, what the dashboard shows) before starting those.

+# Cirrus Rules

+- do not change configuration files